Concerning copyrights, please contact:

 Leelo Tungal (1947) is a beloved poet, children’s author, and translator.
 She is the founder and served as a long-time editor-in-chief of the children’s magazine Hea Laps.
-She has written more than 80 books of prose and poetry for children and young adults.
+Tungal has written more than 90 prose and poetry books for children and young adults.
 She has received a multitude of honours and awards, including the IBBY Honour List in 2010, the Baltic Assembly’s Prize for Literature, and the Cultural Endowment of Estonia’s Award for Children’s Literature on two occasions.
 Her works are optimistic, communicate directly with the reader, and contain fluid storytelling and wit.

 For Estonian children, the name Leelo Tungal (1947) is a synonym for ‘writer’.
 On one hand, this understanding has been shaped by an alphabet book completed in 1977 in collaboration with Ene Hiiepuu and Edgar Valter, and which children are still taught by to this day.
 In 2003, the collection of stories titled Anna and Adam’s Tales was completed with the same characters.
 On the other hand, Tungal’s poems are found in all Estonian textbooks.
 The writer herself worked as a teacher for many years: she is familiar with school life, with the desires and needs of children, and those topics, which are good and necessary to cover during the school year.
 Textbook authors find suitable literary pieces among Tungal’s works, where humor and childish nature are combined with a subtext that has content-rich weightiness and a spirited style.